AksanDotDev/AksanDotDev.github.io/_recipes/halloumi-red-onion-pasta.md

 ---
-title: "Halluomi Red Onion Pasta"
+title: "Halloumi Red Onion Pasta"
 ---

 So, this started a long time ago in my repertoire as [this](https://www.bbc.co.uk/food/recipes/pastawithhaloumiandr_81586) recipe and wondering what on earth can I cook tonight?